lastres0rt/udacity-neighborhood-map-project/README.md

 I also included some local parks in the area. 🌳 🌲

 The app allows you to filter the list down as you type.
-In return, it displays the locations on the map. 🗺
+In return, it displays the locations on the map.
+Heck, the icons even bounce like you expect them to. 🗺

 There's also extra info pulled from Foursquare where available.
 This includes website URLs and phone numbers. ☎️